didley/decimal-input/README.md

 ## `SafeDecimal` type

-A branded type to allow strong typing of a decimal(float) value.
+A branded type to allow strong typing of a decimal(int or float) `number` value.

 You can use `isSafeDecimal` to determine if a value or assert with `as SafeDecimal` if you're sure.